5VLogic/i2c/README.md

 # i2c
 A project for the ATmega328PB to use the TWI0 peripheral for reading and sending data across the i2c bus.

+There are of course improvements that can be made and functions to be added.
+The case of a slave-receiver is still to be implemented.

+If the objective is to use the ISR to minimize processing time during wait periods, it's likely better to write a custom FW for the specific application.

+The slave address parameter is taken as pre-shifted to the left by 1 bit, and the LSB determines if the global call is active or not.

-About the versions of the ATmega you are using.
+## About the versions of the ATmega you are using.

 ### If you are using a standard Arduino Uno / Nano
 then you likely have the regular ATmega328P an you should remove